natenberenstein/expo-tcg-todo/README.md

 # CardQuest Todo

-A small Expo + React Native todo app that demonstrates the mobile stack we discussed for the TCG collector product.
+A small Expo + React Native todo app that demonstrates a TCG-inspired mobile workflow.
 It uses a collector-themed task board to show how React Native screens, reusable components, local state, animations, TypeScript, and tests fit together.

 ## What This Demonstrates

 - Expo app structure with `App.tsx` and `index.ts`.
-- React Native primitives: `View`, `Text`, `FlatList`, `TextInput`, `Pressable`, `SafeAreaView`.
+- React Native primitives such as `View`, `Text`, `FlatList`, `TextInput`, `Pressable`, and `SafeAreaView`.
-- A simple component system under `src/components`.
+- Reusable UI components under `src/components`.
 - Shared design tokens under `src/theme`.
-- Pure domain logic under `src/domain`.
+- Pure todo reducer and selector logic under `src/domain`.
 - Built-in React Native animation through `Animated`.
 - A dependency-light setup that is easy to inspect.
-- Unit tests for todo reducer logic.
+- Unit tests for todo domain logic.

+## Current Stack

+Use Node.js 20.19 or newer.

+This repo is pinned to the Expo SDK 54 dependency set:

+- Expo `~54.0.0`
+- React `19.1.0`
+- React Native `0.81.5`
+- TypeScript `~5.9.2`
+- Vitest `^3.2.4`

 ## Getting Started

-Use Node.js 20.19 or newer.
-This repo is pinned to the Expo SDK 55 dependency set: Expo `~55.0.0`, React `19.2.0`, and React Native `0.83.0`.

 Install dependencies: